-It’s sometimes called salsa mexicana or salsa bandera (flag sauce) because the colors mimic the red white and green on the Mexican flag.
+It’s sometimes called salsa mexicana or salsa bandera (flag sauce) because the colours mimic the red white and green on the Mexican flag.

 Others believe it is from the act of picking food with your index finger and thumb, which resembles a rooster’s beak.

-The Difference Between Salsa and Pico de Gallo
+Difference Between Salsa and Pico de Gallo

-Salsa and pico de gallo are similar but also very different.
+Salsa and pico de gallo are similar in that they are excellent with Mexican antojitos but also very different.
 Pico de gallo is fresh, raw vegetables and never cooked.
 Unlike salsa which may be cooked or use canned tomatoes.

 The biggest difference may be the use of jalapeno or serrano peppers or the addition of garlic.

 How to Use Pico de Gallo

 In Mexico it adds flavour, you’ll see it as a filling on tacos, with shrimp, on eggs at breakfast.

 Please put this on your list of things that you will never buy because it only takes 5 minutes to make.

 - 3 tomatoes roma or plum tomatoes work well